10 Contractor Red Flags You Need to Watch Out For on Your Project

 #2: They are not registered under HIC.

 In Pennsylvania, all contractors who work for over $5,000 per year must register with the Home Improvement Contractor (HIC) registry.
 This registration shows that the contractors follow legal protection requirements for their company.
 This means they must have liability insurance for both worker injury and home damage.
 This registration also protects you from broken contracts and fraud.
-The HIC site allows you to search any contractor to see if they are currently registered (if you cannot find a HIC number on their website, you can search just by name.
+The HIC site allows you to search any contractor to see if they are currently registered (if you cannot find a HIC number on their website, you can search just by name).
 If they are, something like this ought to show up:

 Note that this is not a state endorsement of the quality of the contractor's work, but it does show some level of legitimacy as well as protection from damages.
+Hiring a contractor without checking their licensing requirements is a bad sign.

 #3: They ask for all in cash or payment all upfront.

 Illegitimate contractors will often show their motives through their money practices.
-All-cash transactions are much easier to hide from taxation, as they allow a company to fudge its numbers without a digital trail.
+All-cash transactions are much easier to hide from taxation as they allow a company to fudge its numbers without a digital trail.
 This doesn’t mean that a good contractor would never accept cash, but they generally ought to have some sort of credit card or bank transaction option.
 If they do not, stay on your guard.

 #4: They have questionable references & reviews (or none at all).

 If a company has been established for a few years, they ought to have available references, reviews, and a portfolio of their work.
 If they are not on their website, you may find reviews on Yelp, Google Reviews, or Facebook.
-If all they have are older reviews, they also may be a sign they declined in quality over the years.
+If all they have are older reviews, it also may be a sign they declined in quality over the years.

-Another form of questionable review is having only 5-star reviews.
-Hackers have found how incredibly easy it is to cheat Google Reviews for their benefit, and some companies use that to make fake positive reviews on their companies.
-However, they generally are easy to spot.
-They tend to have very little detail and always leave 5 stars.
+Fake reviews tend to have very little detail and always leave 5 stars.
 There also tend to be only a few reviews.
 If that is the case on Google, check all review sites to get a fuller picture of the company.
-A legitimate company will most likely have a mix of ratings but an overall high score, and reviews with more specifics such as when the renovation was completed, what the project was, and commend a few of the employees by name.
+A reputable contractor will most likely have a mix of ratings but an overall high score, and reviews with more specifics such as when the renovation was completed, what the project was, and commend a few of the employees by name.

 #5: They have frequently changed their name.

 This may be difficult to track, but if you notice multiple name changes within a short period, this may be a way to hide from a bad reputation or scathing reviews.
-If you do manage to find old names, research them and see what you can find.
-They could be hiding decades of terrible service behind a new name and an old est date.
+If you do manage to find old company names, research them and see what you can find.
+They could be hiding decades of terrible service behind a new name and an old established date.

 #6: Their prices are too low.

 Generally, if a price seems too good to be true, it most likely is.
 This could lead to some very poor-quality workmanship and leave you in a worse position than when you started.
 It can be difficult to personally assess exactly how much your renovation ought to cost, so you can combat this by getting multiple quotes and comparing the prices.
 Often, the best quotes are the ones in the middle of the road.
-Something to keep in mind when considering prices is the effect that the coronavirus has had on pricing in almost every field.
-The price of lumber and many other building materials have skyrocketed, so the cost of home renovation will be higher now than it was even 2 years ago.

 #7: They employ pressure tactics.